-Ask the caller the following ng questions, if possible:
+Ask the caller the following Ask the caller the following questions, if possible:

 When is the bomb going to explode?

 Where is it right now?

+What does it look like?

 What kind of bomb is it?

+What will cause it to explode?

+Did you place the bomb?

+Why?

-What is your address?
+What is your address ?

 What is your name?

-,
+-

-Record the exact wording of the threat:
+Record the exact wording g of the threat:

-Gender of caller: Local or foreign accent: Approximate age:
+Gender of caller: Local or fo oreign accent: Approximate age:

 Threat Language

-☐ Well-spoken ☐ Incoherent □ Educated ☐ Taped
+■ Well-spoken □ Incoherent □ Educated ☐ Taped

-☐ Foul ☐ Irrational ☐ Scripted Message
+☐ Foul □ Irrational □ Scripted Message

 Voice of Caller:

-Calm □ Nasal ☐ Angry ☐ Stutter ☐ Excited
+□ Calm ☐ Nasal ☐ Angry ☐ Stutter ☐ Excited

-Lisp ☐ Rapid ☐ Raspy □ Soft ☐ Deep
+Lisp □ Rapid Raspy □ Soft ☐ Deep

-☐ Loud □ Ragged ☐ Laughter ☐ Clearing Throat ☐ Crying
+Loud □ Ragged ☐ Laughter ☐ Clearing Throat ☐ Crying

-☐ Deep Breathing ☐ Cracking Voice ☐ Disguised
+Deep Breathing ☐ Cracking Voice ☐ Distinct □ Disguised

-□ Whispered ☐ Accent - Distinct - Disguised
+■ Whispered ☐ Accent

-it sound like?
+Familiar; if voice is familiar, whom did i it sound like?

 Background Sounds:

-Street Noises □ Factory Machines ■ Voices ☐ House Noises □ PA System
+Street Noises ☐ Factory Machines □ Voices ☐ House Noises ☐ PA System

-□ Static ☐ Music □ Office Noises Animal Noises ■ Motor
+☐ Static ☐ Music ☐ Office Noises ☐ Animal Noises ☐ Motor

-Other, describe:
+- Masic - Ammar Hoises 4 1110001

-Date and time of threat: 1
+Date and time of threat:

-Name and position of po erson who took the three at:
+Name and position of person who took the threat:

-Number at which threat was received:
+Number at which threat Number at which threat was received: